sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Judgment/2 - Judgment.md

 *"I've got your friend captured, and soon you will BOTH perish!"*

-Though she couldn't see the others as she poured her memories to them via the Time Piece, she heard the gasp from Mu as the Mafia Boss's body exploded, as if she had forgotten herself.
+Though she couldn't see the others as she poured her memories to them via the Time Piece, she heard the gasp from Mu as the Mafia Boss's body exploded, as if she had herself forgotten the method of the Mafia Boss's disposal.

 *"I won't let this place remain as Mafia Town..."*